Drummond / North Elmsley

 Business Retention & Expansion (BR&E) project.

 In June of 2018, Lanark County in partnership with Valley Heartland Community Futures Development Corporation launched a year-long Business Retention & Expansion (BR&E) project.
-The purposed of the BR&E project was to reach out to the business community though surveys and interviews to get a sense of their issues, priorities, and needs to address immediate concerns to develop evidence-based action plans and guide future economic development activities.
+The purpose of the BR&E project was to reach out to the business community though surveys and interviews to get a sense of their issues, priorities, and needs to address immediate concerns to develop evidence-based action plans and guide future economic development activities.
 All Lanark County municipalities were actively involved in the project by recruiting volunteers and businesses.

 Documents